telerik/xaml-docs/controls/radupload/how-to/secure-upload-file-path.md

 site_name: Silverlight
 ---

-# Sanitize Upload File Paths
+# Secure Upload File Paths

 This article shows how to improve the security of the RadUploadHandler used with RadUpload for Silverlight.